Your browser does not support JavaScript.

 Credit Reports

-A dispute is a challenge to credit-report information that the consumer believes is inaccurate or incomplete.
+Dispute means a challenge to credit-report information that the consumer believes is inaccurate, incomplete, or not properly attributed.

 Read more about Dispute.